MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-testframework/test-framework.md

 # Power Query SDK test framework reference

-This multi-part reference covers the setup and running of a standard suite of tests for Power Query connector developers.
+This multi-part reference covers the set up and running of a standard suite of tests for Power Query connector developers.
 The reference is meant to be followed sequentially to ensure that your environment is set up for testing your extension connector.

 This reference uses the Power Query SDK test framework, a standardized test suite, and a modified version of the [NewYork City Taxi & Limousine Commission (TLC)](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) green trip record data.
 The subsequent sections walk through the steps to get your environment set up to validate your extension connector.